emonree/resume-swype-front-end/schedule.md

 - added to README.
 - added a new MUI icon to Resume.js to view PDF on a separate tab.
 - decreased the PDF size in browser so it's not too big.

+- Comitted at 5:30 PM:
+- added background image to NewResumeForm.js